netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_appfw_wsdl_module.rst

       - Default:

         *True*
-      - If true the module will save the configuration on the netscaler node if it makes any changes.
+      - If true the module will save the configuration on the Citrix ADC node if it makes any changes.

-        The module will not save the configuration on the netscaler node if it made no changes.
+        The module will not save the configuration on the Citrix ADC node if it made no changes.
     * - src

         *(str)*